JvH13/FF-STM/README.md

 **Data collection**

 In this study our dataset (text corpus) consists of three streams of information, collected between 01-01-2018 and 31-12-2020.
 First, CSR reports and press releases from three fast fashion companies (H&M, Zara, and Primark) were collected from their corporate websites.
 In these texts the companies try to create a CSR identity for themselves.
 Second, tweets from consumers about these fast fashion companies were scraped from Twitter using Python and the snscrape package (https://github.com/JustAnotherArchivist/snscrape).
-Third, news articles from the news media were collected from the LexisNexis database.
+[You can find the code here.](../blob/main/Twitter_scraper) Third, news articles from the news media were collected from the LexisNexis database.
 Here, consumers and the news media create a CSR reputation about the fast fashion companies.

 **Text pre-processing**